This guideline outlines the strategy and activities required to complete the implementation of Varibill successfully.

 Assumptions and Constraints

-- Source Systems provision products and/or services and may record usage.
+- Source Systems track usage of products and services.

 - Implementation may be affected by employees’ normal workload which may prevent them from completing the initial setup, training with and using the new application.